kayodeao/terraform-aws/README.md

+# In this project we will be using Terraform and AWS Cloud to set up static website hosting

-# Creating an IAM User and Assigning Permissions in AWS
+### Creating an IAM User and Assigning Permissions in AWS

 ## Introduction